Customer Service Management – Best Practices

 Customer is king and never has it been more true than the present.
 According to recent studies, Customer Service Management analysts found that over 20% of customers lose faith after one bad experience.
 The same studies show that a 25% or more will simply switch to the next brand.
 As always, the importance of a good first impression cannot be underestimated.

 We have seen the damage one mistreated or disgruntled customer can do to a business and the effect exponentially magnifies by the proliferation of our social media platforms.

 It is therefore true that all customers should be treated with respect and should walk away feeling satisfied.
 However, this cannot always be the case.
 All customer service departments have a limit on how many people they can accommodate at a given time.
 In cases like this it is imperative that you retain customers with the highest lifetime value (LTV).

-This post aims to provide you with 5 best practices a call center should adhere to, in order to properly represent your organization.
+This post aims to provide you with 5 best practices a call center services provider should adhere to, in order to properly represent your organization.

 Let’s look at a real world use case.
 For the sake of this use case, assume the following are true:

 - We have the capacity to track the lifetime value (LTV) of any customer that has created an account.

 - The call center operators have access to the customer accounts.

 - Two customers phone in simultaneously.
 Mary, a loyal, return customer with a high LTV and Donald, who has created an account, but has a low LTV.
 Analytics also show Mary’s different fields of interest.
 Both want refunds on items of the same value.

 - In a situation where the call center employees are not empowered and don’t have client data the following may occur: